-While West Elm charges $129 to have its Design Crew hang curtain rods or mount a flat-screen television, it will also install a gallery wall for up to 10 pieces of artwork for the same price.
+West Elm's Design Crew offers a range of design and installation services—they not only hang curtain rods and mount flat-screen televisions, but they will also install a gallery wall.
 If you're into the DIY route, check out their helpful step-by-step tutorial and video.
 And thanks to its wide selection of gallery wall-worthy frames, you can shop and schedule an install in one trip.

 Is a cohesive look among all your framed works more your thing?
 Picturewall is a wonderful option if you’re looking to display pieces in matching frames.
 The company sells modular framing "systems," which include everything you need to create a gallery wall—save for the artwork, a hammer, and nails.
 Just hang the true-to-size paper template (it indicates exactly where each frame should be placed), mark where the picture hooks go, hammer them in, and you're all set.
 You can even mix-and-match any set to add more pieces in any configuration.
 In need of artwork, too?
 Don't sweat it: Picturewall also offers 26 image libraries, packages of curated, pre-sized images that can be printed out and hung inside the frames you've selected.

-When you don't have the bandwidth to search far and wide for interesting frames (or creating the ultimate gallery wall layout), Framebridge enables you to achieve that eclectic, collected-over-time look via custom framing without the rigmarole.
+When you don't have the bandwidth to search far and wide for interesting frames (or for creating the ultimate gallery wall layout), Framebridge enables you to achieve that eclectic, collected-over-time look via custom framing—without the rigmarole.
 From Instagram photos and baby shoes to textiles and maps, they'll basically frame anything.

-Choose frames ahead of time (single or a bundle of gallery wall frames), and simply upload an image to its site and/or mail items directly (they'll even send you free packing materials for artwork).
+You choose your frames ahead of time (single or a bundle of gallery wall frames), and then you simply upload an image to the Framebridge site and/or mail items directly (they'll even send you free packing materials for artwork).
 Unsure of how to make things look their best?
-The company offers a free Designer's Choice consult and a $199 Gallery Wall Service for a custom-designed layout (plus measurements and a digital plan) tailored to your space.
-Frame prices range from $39 for tiny items to $209 for extra-large pieces—and it's always based on the size of the item.
+The company offers a free Designer's Choice consult and a $99–$199 Gallery Wall Service for a custom-designed layout (plus measurements and a digital plan) tailored to your space.
+Frame prices range from $65 for tiny items to $209 for extra-large pieces—and it's always based on the size of the item.

-The iPad/iPhone app, Hang-a-Pic, is a great way to check the spacing and placement of your frames on your wall before hammering any nails.
-Download the app, enter the number of frames you have, their sizes, the width of your wall, and the distance you prefer to see between the frames and the app does all the math, giving you exact locations for nail and hook placements.
+Hang-a-Pic, an iPad/iPhone app, is a great way to check the spacing and placement of your frames on your wall before hammering any nails.
+Download the app, enter the number of frames you have, their sizes, the width of your wall, and the distance you prefer to see between the frames—and the app does all the math, giving you exact locations for nail and hook placements.

-For super-convenient gallery wall creation, Artfully Walls is a one-stop-shop for high-quality art prints and frames.
+For super-convenient gallery wall creation, Artfully Walls is a one-stop shop for high-quality art prints and frames.
 Buy pieces individually or cop an entire curated set to create a gallery wall that's associated with a specific design style (think: traditional, Scandinavian, bohemian chic).
 You can also shop by room (living, dining, entry) and how much you'd like to spend.
-Use its convenient Wall Designer to simulate the final result or use its Try On Wall iPhone app to envision how pieces look on your own walls before taking the plunge.
+Use its convenient Wall Designer to envision how pieces look on your own walls before taking the plunge.